PicsArt/cppbind/examples/tutorials/hello_user/README.md

 This is a small Hello user library.

-Here we have a c++ source code(under cxx directory) and generated bindings for swift, kotlin and python.

-You can find generated bindings under kotlin, swift and python directories.
+C++ source code is under cxx directory and the generated bindings under kotlin, swift and python directories.

-This is configured in **cxx/cppbind.yaml** file.
+Configuration can be found in **cxx/cppbind.yaml** file.

 In this example we use bazel for build.

-To generate the wrappers yourself use the following command:
+To generate the bindings yourself use the following command:
  ```bash
  cppbind run kotlin swift python
  ```